 Van Paassen played chamber music with well-known soloists and members of orchestras like the Concertgebouw Orchestra, Radio Philharmonic and the Dutch Philharmonic Orchestra.
 He created (text) a series of 150 theatrical concerts for children in collaboration with actress Tamar Baruch and a number of musicians.Conductors he worked with (selection): Ronald Zollman, Lucas Vis, Louis Stotijn, Alexandrou Munteanu, Kenneth Montgomery, Roland Kieft, Anton Kersjes, Hein Jordans, Jules van Hessen, Zsolt Deaky Alexander Anissimov.In 2009 he collaborated with the young composer Paul Oomen and sound artist DJ Salvador Breed with appearances at Earport Amsterdam and EKSTATIC Auditoriums THE NIGHT CHURCH at 'Smart Project Space’ in Amsterdam.Marius van Paassen made 5 solo cd’s and many radio recordings, mainly in the Netherlands, but also in Germany and Rumania.

-Marius van Paassen is piano professor at the conservatory ArtEZ in Enschede and Zwolle (TheNetherlands) and teaches piano in his private piano school in Amsterdam.
+Marius van Paassen was from 1985 to 2018 piano professor at the conservatory ArtEZ in Enschede and Zwolle (TheNetherlands) and teaches piano now in his private piano school in Amsterdam.
 He gave master classes in Great Britain (Leeds University), Luxemburg (Conservatoire de musique de la Ville de Luxembourg), The Netherlands (Artez), Portugal : Lisboa: Escola Superior de Musica de Lisboa and Russia (St-Petersburg N. A. Rimsky-Korsakov Saint Petersburg State Conservatory).

 He studied at the Amsterdam conservatory.
 His teacher was Hans Dercksen.
 He won a cum laude during his final exam 1980.
 Afterwards he studied a year with Willem Brons, then a year with Hans Leygraf in Germany.
 He attended a course by Daniel Wayenberg devoted to playing piano concerto´s, organized by Dutch radio.